 Part I covered my drive from Phoenix to Joshua Tree, while Part II details the day I spent in the park, followed by an evening drive to Los Angeles.
-Today’s instalment is all about the day I spent in Los Angeles before I drove up the Californian coast to San Francisco.
+Today’s instalment is all about the day I spent in Los Angeles before I drove up the Californian coast all the way to San Francisco.

 The fact that I spent any time at all in Los Angeles was all down to a chance encounter with Lee Gaze, owner of Silhouette, shortly before the trip.
 I’d originally planned to skip Los Angeles, and just go straight onto my drive along the coast.
 However, Lee was horrified when I told him, insisting that I had to have at least one day in the city.
 He was so persuasive that I relented, replanning my trip so that I would spend Monday in Los Angeles before carrying on with my drive.